IwanTen/L5-website/docs/reference/blue.md

   background(200)

-  -- Create a p5.Color object using RGB values. local c = {175, 100, 220}
+  -- Create a color object using RGB values. local c = {175, 100, 220}

   -- Draw the left rectangle.